tylim88/Kotori/README.md

 ### Custom argument types

-By default, variables are typed as `string`.
+By default, variables are typed as `string | number`.
 Pass a generic to narrow them:

 ```ts
 const time = dict({ en: '{{hour}}:{{minute}}' })<{